DRincs-Productions/extra-animated-value/README.md

 - Ability to set a duration for the full range to change and use times as proportions of that for non full changes.
 - Dynamic Text methods to easily display values taken from the class.
 - A Displayable designed to help make bar images more dynamic.

+where you can find the images for the bar: [life bar](https://www.freepik.com/search?format=search&query=life%20bar&type=vector)

 ## Documentation